Step 1: Identify the hiring needs

 Step 4: Define the Bryq Assessment

-- Match the job description requirements to one of the available roles in Bryq (over 800 to choose from) and Bryq will propose the corresponding Holland Profile.
-Depending on the profile the system will propose what cognitive skills correlate to the given profile along with the personality traits that define the role.
+Match the job description requirements to one of the available roles in Bryq (over 800 to choose from) and Bryq will propose the corresponding Holland Profile.
+Depending on the profile the system will propose which cognitive skills correlate to the given profile along with the personality traits that define the role.

 Step 5: Inviting candidates to the Bryq assessment